awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 1. In **Step 2: Add source stage**, in **Source provider**, choose **AWS CodeCommit**\.
 In **Repository name**, choose the name of the CodeCommit repository you created in [Step 1: Create a CodeCommit Repository and Local Repo](tutorials-simple-codecommit.md#codecommit-create-repository)\.
 In **Branch name**, choose the name of the branch that contains your latest code update\.
 Unless you created a different branch on your own, only `master` is available\.

-   After you select the repository name and branch, a message shows the Amazon CloudWatch Events rule to be created for this pipeline\.

    Choose **Next**\.

 1. In **Step 3: Add build stage**, choose **Skip build stage**, and then accept the warning message by choosing **Skip** again\.
 Choose **Next**\.